-This Manual lists maintenance intervals for every-so-many races or every-so-many hours of running.
+This Manual lists maintenance intervals for every-so-many hours of running.

-Because all races are not the same, the most effective way to schedule maintenance is by the hours you have run your CRF.
+The most effective way to schedule maintenance is by the hours you have run your CRF.

 An official "guesstimate" is close enough for our timekeeping purposes.
-You may choose to record your time the same way aircraft operators do (but without the benefit of an electrical hourmeter).
+You may choose to record your time the same way aircraft operators do (but without the benefit of an electrical hour meter).
 All running time is broken down into hours and tenths of an hour (each six minutes represents one tenth of an hour).